NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

 For more information about the flags the vllm bench serve can take, please check out [vLLM's documentation page](https://docs.vllm.ai/en/v0.10.1/cli/bench/serve.html#options).

-For the rest of the tutorial, we will be continuing with our example on the Llama 3.1 8B Instruct performance test.
+For the rest of the tutorial, we will be continuing with our example on the Llama 3.1 8B Instruct benchmark.

-### Step 5: Run the Official Performance Test (Terminal 2)
+### Step 5: Run the Official Benchmark (Terminal 2)

 Now you're ready to collect the real performance data.
 We will run the test twice: once to measure single-user performance and once to simulate a heavier load.

-**Test 1: Single-User Performance (Concurrency = 1)**
+**Benchmark 1: Single-User Performance (Concurrency = 1)**

 This test measures the best-case scenario for an individual user.